microsoft/CosmosDB_Multi-Tenant/README.md

-## Challenge-1: Deploy Azure Services
+## Challenge-1: Deploy Azure Cosmos DB Service

 We have developed an Azure Deployment script to provision the required Azure Services used in the above architecture diagram.